 Ages Take Action:

-Heidi Duckler Dance is proud to present Ages Take Action, a PSA short film created in collaboration with Martin Luther King, Jr. Community Hospital Campus.
+Heidi Duckler Dance is proud to present Ages Take Action, a PSA short film created in collaboration with the Martin Luther King, Jr. Outpatient Center at the MLK Jr. Community Hospital Campus.
 The score for the film was produced by Los Angeles Unified School District students enrolled in music production classes with Young Producers Group.

 The film is a collaborative effort of a long-standing partnership between HDD and the MLK Jr. Community Hospital Campus.
 As the campus’ current artist in residence, HDD joined with medical providers at the campus, community members in the Watts/Willowbrook area, and HDD teaching artists and dancers to create a fun dance film with important messaging from MLK Jr. staff and providers, such as Chief Medical Officer, Ellen Rothman, M.D., regarding the COVID-19 vaccine.
 Ages Take Action was created to provide both an artistic and personal approach to dissemination of vaccine information because, although there is an abundance of vaccines and resources, many have yet to be vaccinated, indicating the necessity of a new approach to reach them and address their reservations.
 This project was infused with the ideals of bringing vitality, joy and a renewed sense of community as we exit a time lacking in each, with firm knowledge that the COVID-19 vaccine is our gateway to keeping our community healthy, thriving, and vibrant!